TIBCOSoftware/ebx-container-edition/helm/chart/README.md

 This chart is a generic example, that should work on most Kubernetes cluster.

-This chart was tested with the [Nginx Ingress Controller](https://github.com/kubernetes/ingress-nginx) maintained by the Kubernetes community.
+This chart was tested on most clusters with the [Nginx Ingress Controller](https://github.com/kubernetes/ingress-nginx) maintained by the Kubernetes community.
 This chart assumes it is already installed on your cluster.

+**Note**:
+For specific examples, this chart may have been tested with other Ingress controllers, in which case it will be indicated in this documentation.

+TODO pch review above

 ## Prerequisites